 Going to the hospital

 It is advisable to find out the nearest public hospital and confirm with your OSHC provider on how much hospital expenses will be covered before this kind of event occurs.
-Public hospitals can charge you a fee for visiting and getting a treatment.
+Public hospitals can charge you a fee for visiting and getting treatment.

-- Drinks lots of Water to avoid dehydration
+- Drinks lots of water to avoid dehydration

-- Eat healthy and balanced diet
+- Eat a healthy and balanced diet

 - Learn how to cook food and try to cook your meals at home

-- Drink Alcohol in limit
+- Drink Alcohol in the limit

 - Avoid tobacco and drug usage at all times

 - Get enough sleep (at least 7-8 hours each night)